 Supreme Court Justice Ruth Bader Ginsburg is still making history, even after her death.

-Ginsburg, who died last Friday due to complications of metastatic pancreas cancer, became the first woman to lie in state in the US Capitol on Friday, according to congressional historians.
-She's also the first Jewish person to be given that honor.
+Ginsburg, who died last Friday due to complications of metastatic pancreas cancer, will become the first woman to lie in state in the US Capitol on Friday, according to congressional historians.
+She’ll also be the first Jewish person to be given that honor.

 Since the practice started in 1852, 38 people – counting Ginsburg – have been given this honor, including 12 presidents.

 There are no written rules on who may lie in state or honor.
 It is determined by the current House and Senate and then must be accepted by the family of the deceased.

 Last year, the late Rep. Elijah Cummings made history as the first Black lawmaker to lie in state at the US Capitol when his body was laid in state in Statuary Hall, an expansive room that houses a collection of statutes contributed by individual states to honor prominent individuals in history.

 House Speaker Nancy Pelosi, Senate Majority Leader Mitch McConnell, Senate Democratic Leader Chuck Schumer and other members of Congress spoke in tribute to Cummings, a longtime Maryland Democrat.
 In her remarks, Pelosi referred to Cummings as “our North Star, our guide to a better future for our children.”

 The late Rep. John Lewis was the most recent person to lie in state after he died of cancer at 80.
 He became the first Black lawmaker to lie in state at the US Capitol rotunda, according to congressional historians, as the Capitol was closed due to the coronavirus pandemic.

 The ceremony for the civil rights icon and late congressman was July 27-28.